mattetti/Weasel-Diesel/README.md

   service.disable_auth # on by default

   # INPUT
-  service.param.string  :name, :default => 'World'
+  service.param.string  :name, :default => 'World', :doc => "The name of the person to greet."

   # OUTPUT
   service.response do |response|